 1.67 There are a number of alternative techniques of water treatment available and these methods of control are sometimes used singularly as a stand-alone technology or in combination with traditional chemical biocides.
 As with the application of water treatment chemicals, owners/operators of cooling systems will need to monitor the efficacy of such control processes since the appropriateness and effectiveness of these techniques can vary significantly.
 The owner/operator of the cooling system should verify that the proposed technique is suitable for the particular application, taking into account the specific make-up water characteristics, operating conditions and desired outcomes.
-The alternative techniques of water treatment available include the following.
+The following paragraphs detail some of the alternative techniques of water treatment that are available.